 The actual amounts that will be recovered from these non-performing loans are largely dependent on the values that those collaterals can fetch should foreclosure take place or if the borrowers agree to settlements with the Company, and lastly the time taken to complete the recovery of these loans.
+Valuations are reviewed by an independent valuer every three years and the impairment assessment is done monthly.

-As such, there is a limitation to the accuracy of those estimates.
+There is a limitation to the accuracy of those estimates.
 In fact, it is certain that the actual results as explained above may not develop exactly as projected and may vary significantly from the projections.